jwmoss/powershell_scripts/README.md

 # powershell_scripts
-A collection of powershelgl scripts
+A collection of powershell scripts